Drumsticks1/TS3-LogDataViewer/README.md

 <br>
 As no code can be executed on the GitHub server, this isn't a demo for the server-side part.
 <br>
-The [demo JSON](https://drumsticks1.github.io/TS3-LogDataViewer/output.json) was created by the nodejs application (v2.0.0) out of [this log](https://drumsticks1.github.io/TS3-LogDataViewer/logs/ts3server_2016-03-11__15_00_44.563532_1.log).
+The [demo JSON](https://drumsticks1.github.io/TS3-LogDataViewer/output.json) was created by the tool (v2.0.4) out of [this log](https://drumsticks1.github.io/TS3-LogDataViewer/logs/ts3server_2016-03-11__15_00_44.563532_1.log).

 #### Teamspeak 3 server settings